facebook/react/scripts/release/README.md

    1. The release may also be [**published to the `experimental` channel**](#publishing-an-experimental-release) using the the same scripts (but different build artifacts).
 3. Finally, a "next" release can be [**promoted to stable**](#publishing-a-stable-release)<sup>1</sup> using the [`prepare-release-from-npm`](#prepare-release-from-npm) and [`publish`](#publish) scripts.
 (This process is always manual.)

-The high level process of creating releases is [documented below](#process).
+The high-level process of creating releases is [documented below](#process).
 Individual scripts are documented as well:
-* [`build-release-locally`](#build-release-locally): Build a release locally from the checked out source code.
+* [`build-release-locally`](#build-release-locally): Build a release locally from the checked-out source code.
 * [`prepare-release-from-ci`](#prepare-release-from-ci): Download a pre-built release from CI.
 * [`prepare-release-from-npm`](#prepare-release-from-npm): Prepare an NPM "next" release to be published as a "stable" release.
 * [`publish`](#publish): Publish the downloaded (or prepared) release to NPM.